minispalla/android-rss-reader/README.md

 # android-rss-reader

-This was a project to see if I could make a rudimentary rss reader in a very short amount of time.
+This was a project was for a contact to see if I could build a basic RSS reader in less than 10 hours.